 Accidents involving large trucks can be serious and often deadly.
 According to the National Safety Council, 5,005 people died in accidents involving large trucks in 2019, a 36 percent increase since 2010.
-The overwhelming majority of those deaths were occupants of other vehicles (71 percent), as opposed to the truck occupants (18 percent) or non-occupants, such as pedestrians and bicyclists (11 percent).
+The overwhelming majority of those deaths were occupants of other vehicles (71 percent), as opposed to truck occupants (18 percent) or non-occupants, such as pedestrians and bicyclists (11 percent).

-The loss of a loved one is always tragic, regardless of the cause.
+Losing a loved one is always tragic, regardless of the cause.
 No amount of money can possibly replace their presence in your life, and it might feel unseemly to even consider pursuing compensation.
-But if your loved one was killed in a large truck accident caused by another party’s negligence, you may find some solace in holding the guilty party responsible.
+But if your loved one was killed in a truck accident caused by another party’s negligence, you may find some solace in holding the guilty party responsible.

 While we can’t bring your loved one back, we might be able to help you recover from the costs associated with their loss, including funeral expenses.
 We are ready and prepared to listen and advocate for the guilty party to take responsibility for your family’s tragedy.
 Contact our office at (877) 333-1000 today.

 According to North Carolina law, a wrongful death is caused by an unlawful act, neglect, or default of another person or entity, such as a company.
 If your loved one was killed in an accident for which they could have filed a personal injury lawsuit if they lived, you may file a wrongful death lawsuit.